devseme/Git-Search/README.md

 #### This is my IP2 for core module at Moringa school
 #### By **Ian Ochenge**
 ## Description
-This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+This is an applicationa website where users enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also look for repositories.
 ## Setup/Installation Requirements

 * You can run my deployed project at [Deloyed-page]()